majkus522/m-rpg-utils/api-docs/Writerside/topics/error.md

 <deflist id="passwordErrors">
 	<def title="Enter password">
-		The new password must be included in the request body.
+		The password must be included in the request body.
 	</def>
 	<def title="Password must be at least 6 characters long">
 		The new password must contain at least 6 characters.